blackducksoftware/opssight-connector/install/hub/README.md

 ##### Step 3 (EXTERNAL database setup option)

 Note that if you did the internal database setup step, this obviously is not needed.
+For a concrete example of this, check the quickstart external db example.

 - Note that by 'external' we mean, any postgres other then the official `hub-postgres` image which ships with the blackduck containers.
 Our official hub-postgres image bootstraps its own schema, and uses CFSSL for authentication.
-In this case, you will have to setup auth and the schema yourself, and we show you how to do this below.
+In this case, you will have to setup auth and the schema yourself.

-- Also note that openshift users can use 'oc' as a substitute for the kubectl commands below, and should also make sure to create a project for running the hub before running them.

 - For simplicity, we use an example password below (blackduck123).